martbetz/martbetz.github.io/_posts/2023-02-01-diy-dry-boxes.md

 categories: photography
 ---

-I bought some plastic tubs from Hobbycraft last week, but they weren't quite right for what I had in mind; be that as it may — _instead of nailing them to a Frizbee and flinging them over a rainbow!_ — I’ve decided to turn them into dry-boxes.
+I bought some plastic tubs from Hobbycraft last week, but they didn't suit the task I had in mind; be that as it may — _instead of nailing them to a Frizbee and flinging them over a rainbow!_ — I’ve decided to turn them into dry-boxes.

 ### Sounds good.
 What's the plan? ###